winzkigermany/hoerbert-software/README.md

 # hörbert-software
 Hörbert playlist management software.

+--
+This software is obsolete for hörbert models from October 2021 (models without a mechanical rocker switch):
+If you have such a newer model, please upgrade to the latest firmware (for free!) https://www.hoerbert.com/firmware Then you will be able to do all settings, upload contents, configure radio stations and podcasts in a browser interface via WiFi.
+--

 Our hörbert-software is a tool to manage and transfer audio data for hörbert (https://www.hoerbert.com) memory cards.
 It mainly helps users to put contents of hörbert playlists into the right order.
 Also during transfer, the files are converted to a format that hörbert plays with the least amount of energy - which results in a veeery long playback time.